 When my colleagues asked me to write a blog about the top reasons to intern this fall in Dublin, Ireland, I was flabbergasted.
 Did people need a reason to want to go to Dublin?
 I've been obsessed with the Emerald Isle since I was a child, and in 2010 I was able to do an internship in Dublin through Global Experiences that helped me accomplish my dream of living there (and the work experience on resume wasn't too shabby either).
 Imagine the wind whipping around you as you stand on top of the Cliffs of Moher, or picture yourself in a cozy pub surrounded by new friends with a perfectly poured pint of Guinness in hand.
 Ireland needs no selling; she’s perfect.
-But for those who need a little convincing, below are the top ten reasons to intern in Dublin this fall.
+But for those who need a little convincing, below are the top ten reasons to intern in Dublin this year:

 Tracing back over 1,000 years, Ireland has a rich and oftentimes dark history.
 It is visible in every street from the architecture of the pubs to statues on street corners and parks.
 On weekends, you can travel outside the city to see the ancient fairy mounds, or raths, around the country hillsides.
 For a bit of the darker past, take a Black Taxi ride through the streets of Belfast in Northern Island for an artistic glimpse into the struggles of the past decades scrawled out in graffiti on peace walls.
 Through many of the museums in Dublin like the National Museum of Ireland, National Writers Museum, and Dublina you can learn about the vikings, revolutions, and enchanting stories of folklore.